jlaframboise/Medical-Abnormalities-Explorer/README.md

 organize it with children parent relationships emulating a tree structure.

-It is for the second assignment in CISC 124.
+This is for a project in a Queen's University Java course.

 This project is organized into a subfolder for resources, and a subfolder for source code.
 The files correctly reference